rapid7/insightconnect-plugins/carbon_black_defense/help.md

 # Description

 [Carbon Black Defense](https://www.carbonblack.com/products/cb-defense/) is a next-generation antivirus and EDR in one cloud-delivered platform.
-InsightConnect allows you to find events and retrieve details for specific events.
+The InsightConnect plugin allows you to find events and retrieve details for specific events.

 This plugin utilizes the [Carbon Black Defense API](https://developer.carbonblack.com/reference/cb-defense/1/rest-api/).

 # Key Features

 * Find events
-* get details for specific events
+* Get details for specific events

 # Requirements